UNFLTRD

 WHAT THIS IS

-You tell us about someone whose story deserves to be seen.
+You tell us about someone whose story needs to be told.
 Could be you.
 Could be someone you know.
-If it's real, if the stakes are high, and if we can film it without exploitation - we will.
+If it's real and we can film it with integrity—we'll put a full production behind it.
+Free.

 We don't make content.
 We document.